-iami Children’s Hospital (MCH) is proud to announce the start of our newly ACGME
+iami Children’s Hospital (MCH) is proud to have an ACGME

 accredited Pediatric Cardiology Fellowship Program.
-The three-year fellowship will train two fellows per year by an outstanding faculty of 13 cardiologists / cardiac intensivists, 3 cardiac anesthesiologists, and 2 cardiac surgeons.
+The fellowship is a three-year traiing program with two fellows per year.
+The Heart Program at MCH has an outstanding faculty of 15 cardiologists / cardiac intensivists, 3 cardiac anesthesiologists, and 2 cardiac surgeons that participate in training the fellows.

 The cardiac catheterization program performs over 450 cardiac catheterizations a year with a strong emphasis on interventional procedures.
 The cardiac surgical program lead by Dr. Redmond Burke